jackyhuynh/simple_calculator_using_c_sharp_and_visual_basic/README.md

 # Simple Calculator

 ## Introduction
-The simple calculator tracker simply develop a window app calculator
+The simple calculator is a window app calculator

 ## Technology
 - C# Programming